akmaldira/himatekkom-backend/README.md

 # himatekkom-backend

-Not update again cause himatekkom server not support with node js :( So i'll create himatekkom-backend with laravel soon
+No update again cause himatekkom's server does not support node js engine :( So we'll create himatekkom-backend with laravel soon

 how to use?
 - npm install